GMLC-TDC/HELICS/docs/configuration/Federate.md

 # Federate Configuration

-General federate configuration consists of setting up the name, connectivity information, and timing information This is generally done through a FederateInfo object and passing that into the construction function for a federate
+General federate configuration consists of setting up the name, connectivity information, and timing information.
+This is generally done through a `FederateInfo` object and passing that into the construction function for a federate.

 ## Federate Name

 A federate name is a string that contains the name of the federate, it should be unique in the federation, if not included a random UID is automatically generated.
-This name is prepended for any local interfaces
+This name is prepended for any local interfaces.

 ## Core information

-Certain information is used by the federate to establish linkages to a core object this
+Certain information is used by the federate to establish linkages to a core object this.

 ### Core name

  the corename identifies a potentially preexisting core in the same process that can be used or just names the created core.

 ### Core type

-see [Core Types](CoreTypes) for more details on the specific types of cores which are available and their purposes but in general the core type defines the communication method used in the federation
+See [Core Types](CoreTypes) for more details on the specific types of cores which are available and their purposes, but in general the core type defines the communication method used in the federation.

 ### Coreinitstring

-the core init string is a string used by any created core to establish connectivity with a broker this includes port numbers, addresses, and the minimum number of federates
+The core init string is a string used by any created core to establish connectivity with a broker.
+This includes port numbers, addresses, and the minimum number of federates.

 ## Timing information

 There are a number of parameters related to timing information in HELICS.
-These determine what times the request time returns and how a federate handles interruptions and interacts with other federates
+These determine what times the request time returns and how a federate handles interruptions and interacts with other federates.
-For a detailed description of the timing parameters see [Timing in Helics](Timing)
+For a detailed description of the timing parameters see [Timing in Helics](./Timing.html).

 ## Interface configuration

 The interfaces (Publications, Subscriptions, Endpoints, and a Filters) are how a federate interacts with the larger federation
 These can be set up through API calls or through Configuration Files Json files can also contain information for the FederateInfo structure including timing and connectivity information